1 Day TOUR of PATAN Historical City with Local Guide

 - Mul Chowk

-The Museum is in Keshab Narayan Chowk.
+The famous Museum of patan is in Keshab Narayan Chowk.
 An excellent and well-presented little museum with descriptions of various artistic techniques.

 - Octagonal stone Krishna temple, constructed in 1647.